GAO-Rongxi/Gao-Rongxi.github.io/_pages/project.md

 ---
 layout: archive
-title: "project"
+title: "Project"
 permalink: /project/
 author_profile: true
 redirect_from:
   - /resume
 ---

-## 1. Splendid Kunlun Mountains -- Mapping Out a New Blueprint for Education and Revitalization of Villages in Southern Xinjiang
+### 1. Splendid Kunlun Mountains -- Mapping Out a New Blueprint for Education and Revitalization of Villages in Southern Xinjiang

 <p align="right">04/2023-12/2023</p>